inexorabletash/polyfill/README.md

 // In your keydown/keyup handler, call:
 window.identifyKey(keyboardEvent);

+// Or listen during the capture phase (IE9+): window.addEventListener('keydown', identifyKey, true);
+window.addEventListener('keyup', identifyKey, true);

-// This adds the following properties to keyboardEvent: keyboardEvent.code keyboardEvent.location
+// This adds the following properties to each KeyboardEvent: event.code event.location

 // You can get a label for the key using:
 KeyboardEvent.queryKeyCap(code);